 Along with digestive friendly fiber and nutrients, bananas are packed with antioxidants that help to reduce oxidative stress in the body.
-Some of a banana's antioxidants include dopamine and catechins--two compounds thought to reduce the risk of heart disease and degenerative diseases when consumed frequently.
+Some of a banana's antioxidants include dopamine and catechins – two compounds thought to reduce the risk of heart disease1 and degenerative diseases2 when consumed frequently.

 This chocolate chip banana bread uses coconut flour to make the recipe both gluten-free and fiber-rich.
-Coconut flour is made from ground and dried coconut meat, also known as the white flesh on the inside of a coconut shell.
-Due to its minimally processed nature, coconut flour is rich in a variety of nutrients and is an easy flour to use in baking or cooking – even if you're not used to making gluten-free recipes.
+Coconut flour is made from ground and dried coconut meat, aka the white flesh on the inside of a coconut shell.
+Due to its minimally processed nature, coconut flour is rich in a variety of nutrients and is easy to use in baking or cooking – even if you're not used to making gluten-free recipes.

 - Cook Time